Collaboration in the Workplace

 Here are some tips and advice to keep in mind when reframing is needed:

 - Do not react aggressively.
 Unless the situation requires it.
-In which case, it is necessary to apply some basic rules: breathe, do not get angry, report the facts objectively and have this statement validated by the person involved, impose, better: to implicate the wrongdoer, as for the repair of the incident, then set a meeting cold to take stock more serenely.
+In which case, it is necessary to apply some basic rules: breath, do not get angry, report the facts objectively and have this statement validated by the person involved, impose, better: to implicate the wrongdoer, as for the repair of the incident, then set a meeting cold to take stock more serenely.

 - Prepare the crop carefully.
 The latter will most often take the form of an interview between you and your collaborator that you have taken care to prevent.
 Nothing worse than being put on the wall!